NMI LGBTQIA2+ Policy Statement

 - We accept and protect the personal rights of people to determine for themselves and express their gender, sexual preference, sexuality, and family structure.

 - We believe humans are best served through kindness and consideration.

 - We work to preserve the personal privacy and autonomy of gestating, pregnant, birthing, postpartum, and parenting people.

-- We support the expansion of the midwifery profession to fully include, respect, and acknowledge the existence and contributions of LGBTQ+ midwives and student-midwives.
+- We support the expansion of the midwifery profession to fully include, respect, and acknowledge the existence and contributions of LGBTQIA2+ midwives and student-midwives.

 Furthermore, the institutional tone of NMI as expressed through Program Directors, Administrators and Academic Faculty is to accept the diversity of human gender and sexual identity, expression, and experience, and to support and protect our peers and students who encounter dismissive, devaluing attitudes and treatment.

 Understanding the Health Needs of LGBT People - March 2016 publication by the National LGBT Education Center, a program of the Fenway Institute

 LGBT Health Disparities - May 2013 publication by the APA Public Interest Government Relations Office

 Improving the Health Care of Lesbian, Gay, Bisexual and Transgender People: Understanding and Eliminating Health Disparities - publication by the National LGBT Education Center, a program of the Fenway Institute